andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership, appending on the dependent variable, and separating out those who did and did not have this dependent variable present.
+We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

+Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
+This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
+Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.

 As we are predicting a binary output, we tested three classification modelling approaches, namely: